-Community service program: Referral center for students wishing to perform volunteer work in the community or participate in volunteer activities coordinated by academic departments.
+\Community service program: Referral center for students wishing to perform volunteer work in the community or participate in volunteer activities coordinated by academic departments.

-Commuter: A student who lives off campus in housing that is not owned by, operated by, or affiliated with the college.
-This category includes students who commute from home and students who have moved to the area to attend college.
+Commuter: A student who lives off campus in housing that is not owned by, operated by, or affiliated with the students who commute from home and students who have moved to the area to attend college.